wp-plugins/wp-facebook-auto-publish/README.txt

 PHP 5+ is supported.

 == Changelog ==
+= 1.5 =
+* Resolve issue of api and also added option for posting on update.
+* Compatible with Wordpress 4.3.

 = 1.4 =
 * Conflict removed with Ecwid plugin.(removing request containing "code" parameter in the query for every page.)